Inspiration for Our Meditation Training

 Just like exercise — you make more progress when you go to the gym and use a personal trainer, right?
-Rinpoche compares it to our habit of buying a stationery bike.
-How many of us can relate to his story of using it as a clothes hanger?
+Rinpoche compares it to our habit of buying a stationary bike.
+How many of us can relate to his story of using the bike as a clothes hanger?

 Instead, if we hire a personal trainer, we feel inspired because we see another person who has developed his body well.
 If we want to meditate, we feel more inspired if we rely on people who have been practicing.
 They will know how to relate to our obstacles, our ups, and our downs and they can encourage us to keep going.

 How many minds do we have?
 One!
 We don’t have many minds that correspond to every situation, do we?
 When you train your great mind in meditation — really wisely — you are able to improve.